Zuzzuc/App-Payload-Injector/README.md

 <br>

 #Usage
-`AppPayloadInjector.sh "path to app" "path to executable to be injected" "Use custom name for executable to be dropped (optional, but required if $4 will be used.
+`AppPayloadInjector.sh "path to app" "path to executable to be injected" "Custom name for executable to be dropped (optional, but required if $4 will be used.
 Can however be left blank to generate random name)" "Save original executable name"`

 $4 usage is : "ToFile_$FILEPATH", "InjectInPayloadLine_$LINETOINJECT", "InjectInPayloadEnd" or "InjectInPayloadEndNQ".